 Night skiing is a favourite activity of the GO Rentals teams both down in Queenstown but also up in Auckland and Wellington.
 There’s just something really cool about gliding down the slopes under the cover of the night sky, or even better, a full moon!
 It’s not just about the fun to be had though – there are some other compelling reasons to give night skiing a go:

-Night skiing and boarding typically means less people on the slopes.
-This really enables you to maximise your day on the slopes – lee time spent queuing for lifts and less time spent dodging people on your way down the mountain!
-With no queueing for lifts, you can probably pack as much into a 2 hour night ski as you can in a 4 hour ski in the daytime.
+Skiing and snowboarding at night typically mean fewer people on the slopes.
+This really enables you to maximise your day on the slopes – less time spent queuing for lifts and less time spent dodging people on your way down the mountain!
+With no queueing for lifts, you can probably pack as much into a 2 hour night ski as you can in a 4-hour ski in the daytime.

 2. Cheaper prices

 Night skiing is favourably priced compared to day skiing which makes it pretty affordable.
 For many people, a full day on the slopes can be enough so resorts like Coronet and Mt Ruapehu want to get you back out for more – that’s why they entice you with cheaper deals for night skiing so make sure you check it out!

 Whilst the floodlights do give off some glare, you can always find a little spot away from the lights where the night skies are simply breathtaking.
 On a clear, still night, you’ll feel like you can literally reach out and touch the stars they seem that close so it’s always worth taking two minutes out of your skiing to look up and take in the views – it’s pretty magical.

 So, if you love skiing or snowboarding and you’re looking to try something a bit different this winter, make sure you give night skiing a whirl – it’s awesome!

 - 5 seats